-Matson was the representative for New Hampshire from 1823 to 1825.
+Matson was the representative for New Hampshire and was (unknown party).
+He served from 1823 to 1825.

 From Dec 1821 to Mar 1825, Matson missed 19 of 189 roll call votes, which is 10.1%.
 This is on par with the median of 12.7% among the lifetime records of representatives serving in Mar 1825.
 The chart below reports missed votes over time.